nageshsinghc4/Face-generation-GAN/README.md

 Dataset can be downloaded from: https://www.kaggle.com/jessicali9530/celeba-dataset

-You can follow this article to understand it step by step [**here**](https://www.theaidream.com/post/generate-realistic-human-face-using-gan-1)
+You can follow this article on [www.theaidream.com](https://www.theaidream.com/post/generate-realistic-human-face-using-gan-1) to understand it step by step approch.

 Sample Input images: